Trump's fabrications a national embarrassment

 White House officials have just had to apologize to the United Kingdom

-for smearing the British intelligence agency by making false statements.
+for smearing the British intelligence agency by making false statements .
 This is a sign of things to come.

+Indeed questions about Trump's wiretapping allegations against Barack Obama, and Press Secretary Sean Spicer's regurgitation of Fox News commentary, came up during Trump's press conference with German Chancellor Angela Merkel Friday--further evidence that the rest of the world is paying attention.
+He took no responsibility and said if there were questions about the allegation, people should ask Fox News about it.

 What should concern every citizen is that Trump's crumbling credibility will not be limited to him.
 America itself is losing credibility.
 If the president of the United States cannot be taken at his word, America's arguments on the global stage will be easily dismissed.
 This will have profound and very specific consequences as the country faces new and old challenges, which will require the support of other nations.

-That became clear in the latest chapter in the bizarre story of Trump's claim that President Barack Obama ordered the wiretapping of Trump Tower.
+That became clear in the latest chapter in the bizarre story of Trump's claim that Obama ordered the wiretapping of Trump Tower.
 The accusation, which would be extraordinarily grave if it contained a shred of truth, has been denied by intelligence officials and discredited

 by well-informed Democrats and Republicans.
-And yet, on Thursday, Trump sent Press Secretary Sean Spicer
+And yet, on Thursday, Trump had sent Press Secretary Sean Spicer

 to do battle with the truth once again.